|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon baking soda

-- Let the mixture cool 5 minutes, then pour into a large mixing bowl.
+Let the mixture cool 5 minutes, then transfer to a large mixing bowl.
 Beat in the egg.

-- Dump the flour, baking powder, baking soda and pumpkin pie spice on top of the sugar mixture.
-Mix the dry ingredients into the wet with a wooden spoon or sturdy spatula (not an electric mixer) until you can't see any flour anymore.
-The dry ingredients should be well-incorporated, but do not overmix, or the gingerbread cookies will be tough.
+Mix the dry ingredients into the wet ingredients with a wooden spoon or sturdy spatula (not an electric mixer) until you can't see any flour anymore.
+The dry ingredients should be well incorporated but do not overmix or the gingerbread cookies will be tough.

-- Divide the gingerbread cookie dough in half.
+Divide the gingerbread cookie dough in half.
 Form each half into a disk.
 Wrap in plastic wrap.
-Refrigerate at least 1 hour or up to 4 days.
+Refrigerate at least 1 hour or up to four days.

-- When ready to bake, remove gingerbread cookie dough from the refrigerator and let it come to room temperature.
-Preheat the oven to 350 degrees.
-Line cookie sheets with silpat mats (compare prices) or parchment paper.
+When ready to bake, remove one disk of gingerbread cookie dough at a time from the refrigerator and let it come to room temperature.

-- Bake the gingerbread cookies 7-14 minutes until just firm to the touch.
+Bake the gingerbread cookies 7 to 4 minutes or until just firm to the touch.
 The cooking time will depend on how thick you rolled the cookies.
-Decorate with colored sugars, sprinkles or icing.